 b.
-Therefore let us draw near with confidence to the throne of grace, so that we may re ceive mercy and find grace to help in time of need (v.16).
+Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need (v.16).

 NOTES: The word "confidence" comes from the Greek word parrhēsías, which denotes openness, freedom, full assurance, and even boldness.
 Because Christ truly entered into our fallen human reality, because He was tempted in all things, because He has done away with our sin through Calvary, and because He is truly sympathetic to our plight, we may now draw near with confidence!
 The Throne of Judgment has been transformed into a Throne of Grace.
 Since Christ came in the likeness of sinful flesh (Romans 8:3) and was tempted in all things, yet without sin, He is uniquely qualified to sympathize with our weakness and to provide us with the exact kind and measure of aid we need to face every test of our faith and every temptation of the devil.